 Game two should have been just as straight forward too, with Trick Room having expired we were both down to our final two Pokémon – Gyarados and Marowak on his side, Porygon2 and a weakened Drampa on mine.
 Tom went for the double attack into the Porygon as I went for the safe protect with Drampa; the combination of Waterfall and Flare Blitz wasn’t enough to knock out my Porygon but he got the flinch preventing my Trick Room.
 Araquanid could’ve potentially won the game after knocking out Marowak with a combination of Liquidation and Leech Life against Gyarados, but unfortunately he managed to get another flinch at the vital moment to secure game two.

 Despite the game two defeat I felt extremely confident in my match up, with the absence of flinches in this match I was able to comfortably sweep through Tom’s team securing the round two victory.

 R2 – 2-1 W

 Overall – 1-1

-R3 v Dave
+R3 v David Partington

-Dave’s team had only one difference to Phil’s team from round 1, Aerodactyl made an appearance in place of Gigalith.
+David’s team had only one difference to Phil’s team from round 1, Aerodactyl made an appearance in place of Gigalith.
 I lead Hariyama, Porygon2 into Arcanine and Aerodactyl.
 Fearing a combination of taunt and roar to prevent my Trick Room, I double targeted the Aerodactyl and secured the knock out as neither taunt nor roar came out from his leads.
 This allowed me to set Trick Room the following turn and run out as comfortable victor.